Surrounded by the ever-changing North Sea, Holy Island has many exciting things to do and see.

-Raided by the Vikings and Scots and now haunted by the ghost of St. Cuthbert, it's one of the most unique tidal islands in the country that can only be accessed by visitors twice a day.
+Raided by the Vikings and Scots and now haunted by the ghost of St. Cuthbert, it's one of the most unique tidal islands in the country that you can only access twice a day.

-Top Things to Do on Holy Island
+Top things to do on Holy Island

-But if you want to explore the coastal route further and visit the medieval town of Alnwick and its spectacular castle sitting on the north coast of England, then be sure to book a day tour from Edinburgh.
+But if you want to explore the coastal route and visit the medieval town of Alnwick with its spectacular castle on the north coast of England, check out this day tour from Edinburgh.

-Walk Across the Pilgrim's Causeway
+Walk across the Pilgrim's Causeway

-Also, wear a good pair of walking boots as the sandy path can be damp and muddy.
+Also, wear good walking boots as the sandy path can be damp and muddy.
 And most importantly - check the tidal times before you set off; more on that later!

-Start Your Holy Island Tour at 1st Class Food Cafe
+Start your Holy Island tour at 1st Class Food Cafe

-Stroll Along the Northumberland Coast
+Stroll along the Northumberland coast

 Park up for free at "the nook" and take a stroll.
 It's the first turning on the left once you've crossed the causeway.

-Explore the Ancient Lindisfarne Priory Ruins
+Explore the ancient Lindisfarne Priory ruins

 Miracles have been reported on the tidal island of Lindisfarne for hundreds of years.
-The first recorded instances being attributed to St. Cuthbert, a monk, bishop and hermit who died on the island in 687.
+The first recorded instances are attributed to St. Cuthbert, a monk, bishop and hermit who died on the island in 687.

 Hop to St. Cuthbert's Isle